Admissions and Funding

 - TOEFL for non-native English Speakers

-The application deadline is January 4, 2022.
-Please note that our administrative offices will be closed for the holidays.
-All queries received during this time will be answered beginning on Monday, January 3, 2022.
+The application deadline is January 4, 2023.
+Please note that our administrative offices will be closed for the holidays December 23, 2022- January 3, 2023.

 Domestic residents will be invited to attend our Prospective Student Visit Day held in mid-February.
 We interview international applicants over video conference.
 Students have until April 15 to accept admission to the program.